Squirreljetpack/gummy/README.md

 For NixOS users: you must add the following line to `configuration.nix`: `services.udev.packages = [ pkgs.gummy ];`

-gummy uses the ddcutil library on your system for managing external backlights.
+gummy uses the ddcutil library on your system for managing backlights of external monitors.
+The kernel module **i2c-dev** is needed if you want this functionality.

+**i2c-dev** is built-in in some distributions.
+Otherwise, you must load it explicitly.
+[This guide](https://www.ddcutil.com/kernel_module/) shows you how to load it automatically.

+You can quickly load it with the command: `sudo modprobe i2c-dev`.
+This method does not survive a system reboot, however.

  Until ddcutil [1.4+](https://www.ddcutil.com/release_notes/#i2c-device-permissions-simplified), you must add your user to the "i2c" group for rootless operation.
-From ddcutil's [documentation](https://www.ddcutil.com/config_steps/#i2c-device-permissions):

 `sudo usermod <user-name> -aG i2c`